 - a.
 Single-family and two-family dwellings. - b.
 Customary home occupations, provided that all of the criteria of Section 7.14 are satisfied. - c.
 Rooming houses and tourist homes for not more than ten roomers or tourists. - d.
 Accessory structures and uses incidental and subordinate to a principal structure or use. - e.
 A state licensed or registered residential care home or group home, serving not more than eight persons who are developmentally disabled or physically handicapped, except that such homes shall be located not less than 1,000 feet from another such home. - f.
 Subdivision or Development as provided for in Section 7.6. - g.
-Commercial forestry and related uses. - h.
-Forestry carried on for research, demonstration, educational, and other purposes. - i.
-Agricultural uses, including maple sugaring, pasturage of livestock, crop raising, tree nurseries and buildings accessory to and necessary for such agricultural uses. - j.
 Guest houses on lots occupied by a principal dwelling, provided that the minimum lot size is met for each residential building and that the dwellings are located so that if the land were to be subdivided, both structures will conform to all aspects of the dimensional requirements.
-Water supply and wastewater disposal systems must receive local and state approval.
+Water supply and wastewater disposal systems must receive local and state approval. - h.
+Accessory Dwelling Unit (See Section 7.16). - i.
+Family Child Care Facility as provided for in Section 7.17. - j.
+Solar Collectors (See Section 5.1.1.d).

-- k.
-Accessory Dwelling Unit (See Section 7.16). - 1.
-Family Child Care Facility as provided for in Section 7.17. - m.
-Solar Collectors (See Section 5.1.1.d). - n.
+k.
 Outdoor Hydronic Heaters (See Section 5.1.1.c).